RAPTOR: Practical Numerical Profiling of Scientific Applications: Case Studies: Experimental Results and Insights for the four AMR Workloads

 Figures \ref{fig:sedov} and \ref{fig:sod} show the results of the \app{hydro} experiments.
 As expected, the \app{Sedov} problem exhibits a very robust tolerance to lowered precision at $M-1$ as demonstrated in the second panel of \cref{fig:sedov}, which shows a much lower error for any size of mantissa compared to the error shown in the first panel.
 For mantissas with less than \unit[28]{bits}, excluding the finest AMR blocks from truncation results in an error reduction of more than 7 orders-of-magnitude.
 For mantissas larger than \unit[28]{bits}, the error remains constant and approaches the error measured for full truncation.
 This error \emph{floor} appears as the simulation result drifts over time due to small inaccuracies in truncated \fp{} operations.
 Excluding the second level of AMR blocks from truncation does not significantly improve the error of the simulation, as demonstrated by the unchanging error in Panel~3.
 Only when we exclude the finest three levels of AMR blocks from truncation do we see that the constant error floor drops by another half order of magnitude as shown in Panel~4.

-The colored bars in the background of the figure panels count the number of truncated and full-precision floating-point operations occurring for each simulation.
-In the fourth panel, the workload is comprised almost entirely of full-precision operations, with truncated operations making up less than $0.4\%$. \todo{Faveo: compute the percentages properly} In the third and second panel, the truncated operations make up progressively larger portions of the workload as the Hydro module is truncated for more blocks in the domain.
+The colored bars in the background of the figure panels count the number of truncated and full-precision \fp{} operations occurring for each simulation.
+In the fourth panel, the workload is comprised almost entirely of full-precision operations, with truncated operations making up less than $0.4\%$.
+In the third and second panel, the truncated operations make up progressively larger portions of the workload as the Hydro module is truncated for more blocks in the domain.
 Finally, in the first panel, the truncated operations make up more than 80\% of the \fp{} workload.
-Additionally, for mantissas smaller than \unit[10]{bits}, the bars show an instability, with the overall flop count going up and down.
-This occurs because the low-precision operations are influencing the decisions of the AMR algorithm, which is responsible for dynamically refining the grid where needed.
+Additionally, for mantissas smaller than \unit[10]{bits}, the bars show irregularities, with the overall flop counts fluctuating.
+This occurs because the low-precision operations are influencing the decisions of the AMR algorithm, which is responsible for dynamically refining the mesh where needed.
 To be clear, it is not the algorithm itself which is working with truncated precision.
-Rather, the algorithm notices imprecise blocks and decides to refine them in order to maintain numerical accuracy and convergence in the simulation. \todo{Is this explanation too handwavy?}
+Rather, the algorithm notices imprecise blocks and decides to refine them in order to maintain numerical accuracy and convergence in the simulation.

 Figure \ref{fig:sod} shows the error plot for the \app{Sod} problem.
 Comparing the first two panels, we observe that excluding the finest AMR blocks from truncation results in an improvement in the overall error for mantissa sizes smaller than \unit[18]{bits}.
 This improvement results in an almost order-of-magnitude difference in error between the first and second panel for simulations using \unit[4]{bits} of mantissa.
-Panel 3 shows that excluding another level of AMR blocks from truncation results in an error improvement across the board, with the difference starting at about half an order-of-magnitude for large mantissas with \unit[48]{bits} and increasing to almost an order-of-magnitude for small mantissas with \unit[10]{bits}.
+Panel 3 shows that excluding another level of AMR blocks from truncation results in an error improvement across the board, with the difference starting at about half an order-of-magnitude for large mantissas with \unit[48]{bits} and increasing to almost an order-of-magnitude for small mantissas with \unit[10]{bits} or fewer.